 Defined as a redevelopment zone in the 2008 UVA Grounds Plan, Brandon Avenue is poised for transformation into a vibrant, mixed-use, sustainable district that links the UVA Health System to Central Grounds.
 A multi-year, multi-phase construction project will improve the streetscape and provide new academic, student services, and residential spaces.
 Plans include a new residence hall and a new student health center, as well as the development of Brandon Avenue into a "Green Street" - a one-way loop with a landscaped bioretention area and gathering spaces in the center.
 An "active ground floor," inspired by urban retail streets, considers ground floors of all buildings on Brandon Avenue as a continuous ribbon of diverse, dynamic uses that activate the street at all times of the day.

 The new residence hall on Brandon Avenue will consist of:

-- A six-story building with 312 single bedrooms in four-bedroom apartments
+- A six-story building, Bond House, with 313 single bedrooms in four-bedroom apartments

 - Academic and/or student activities space on the ground floor

 - Two levels of naturally ventilated parking under the building

 - A courtyard between the building and neighboring Bice House